pfenninglab/halLiftover-postprocessing/README.md

 		chr8	55499203	55499204	peak8
 		chr8	55473539	55473540	peak9
 		```
-	* See below for instructions for how to create the sFile if you are using this program with histone modification ChIP-seq peaks or peaks without summits
+	* See Preparing Histone Modification Data for HALPER below for instructions for how to create the sFile if you are using this program with histone modification ChIP-seq peaks or regions without peak summits

 * -oFile: output file name
 	* Line format (from left to right):